The Big Benefits of Exercise and Easy Ways to Keep Moving

-From gentle yoga to beginner tai chi, online videos and apps can help to keep you moving during quarantine.
+From gentle yoga to beginner tai chi, these online videos and apps will help boost your fitness from the convenience of home.
 Photo: GettyImages / Fly View Productions

 Calderone’s husband, also 78, has arthritis in his knees and other chronic health problems but he tries to take a daily walk, too, albeit at a slower pace and with far less steps.